efcs/elib/README.md

   * ELIB_WEB_SOURCE
 : build web library
   Default: ON when compiling with GCC >= 4.9.0 or clang and libc++.
 Off otherwise.

-## Makefile Commands

-  * configure
-: Run the cmake configuration.
-  This only needs to be done once.

-  * redep
-: Rerun partial configuration.
-Detects new source files.

-  * all
-: build libraries and unit tests

-  * clean
-: Clean build files

-  * distclean
-: Clean all generated files.

-  * install
-: install using the generated Cmake command

-  * everything
-: A helper command. equivalent to
-    make distclean
-    make configure
-    make

-  * check
-: Run the unit tests (using LIT)

-  * test
-: Run the unit tests (using CTest)

-  * vagrind-check
-: Run unit tests with valgrind

-  * scan-build
-: Run clangs scan-build over the build

-  * coverage
-: Generate code coverage data
+  Note: This library is not supported on Cygwin.